MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/3-migrations.md

 ## Create and run a migration

-You've done all you need to create a migration.
+You've done all you need to create a migration for creating your initial database.

 1. Run the following command to generate a migration for creating the database tables: